pickitup247/pickitup247.github.io/src/pyckitup/events.md

 ## Events

-Event object are dispatched in the `event` lifecycle function:
+Event objects are dispatched in the `event` lifecycle function:

 ```python
 def event(state, event):